FREQUENTLY ASKED QUESTIONS ABOUT FAGRADALSFJALL HIKE

 Would still worth it to visit the eruption even if it stops?

 Of course!.
-Iceland is very well known for being full of beautiful lava fields all around the country, and visiting Fragradalsfjall will be a unique experience.
+Iceland is very well known for the beautiful lava fields all around the country, and visiting Fragradalsfjall will be a unique experience.

 Seeing fresh lava and how the whole valley changes will worth the visit.